Protect yourself from scams, fraud and impostors

 - Suspicious text or email – Delete it

-- Ask for personal information, such as account numbers or your Social Security number, unless you call us – in which case we will ask questions to confirm you are the account holder.
+- FPL WILL NEVER ask for personal information, such as account numbers or your Social Security number, unless you call us – in which case we will ask questions to confirm you are the account holder.